revature-associate-code-samples/code-samples-for-Davidson-Bock/Project 3/README.md

 # Project 3: Caliber
-This project is a full stack application that is a peformance management suite to collect and anaylze evaluations of Revature Trainers.
+Caliber is a performance management suite to collect and analyze evaluations of Revature trainees.
 Trainers can input grades and feedback for each of their trainees.
+The quality department can input their evaluations on the batch of trainees.
+Trainers and quality personnel can comment on a trainee's profile.
+The Caliber suite also provides a variety of reports on different levels of granularity using visual dashboards and tabular data.
+Users can generate individual and batch PDF reports to distribute to clients, trainees, and other stakeholders.

 ## Roles/Responsibilites
 * Focused on the toolbar view on the front end.